stormpath/stormpath-sdk-node/one-dot-o.md

 * Remove jwt-simple library (some default error messages, for token validation, will change)

+* Remove client.createDirectories() and client.createApplications(), these are not necessary.

 ## Todo

 * Continue defining what the OAuth and Authenticator interfaces should look like.

 * Determine if per-region cache settings are available and if not, do we have to break to get them.

+* Document timeout options for the request library

+* Re-arrange methods to be alphabetical in individual files